Last Updated on February 2, 2022 by Mark Lavington

 - Establish areas that no petting or contact with animals is permitted

-For full information on the health and safety advice and requirements please refer to the Farming and Country Education document
+For full information on the health and safety advice and requirements please refer to The Industry Code of Practice “Preventing or Controlling Ill Health from Animal Contact at Visitor Attractions” which has been updated and is available to download here:

 If you have a pets corner as an attraction for guests staying at your holiday cottages be sure to inform and take advice from your specialist holiday cottage complex insurance advisers.